ballab1/container_build_framework/docs/ActionFolders.md

 ### Install applications
 **Folder:** _04.applications_

-This folder contains scripts definitions which should perform the installation of the major functionality.
+This folder contains scripts which should perform the installation of the major functionality.
 One script should be used per application installation.

 ### Add customizations and configuration
 **Folder:** _05.customizations_

-This folder contains scripts definitions which custom what has been setup.
-This is where the script `01.custom_folders`, to copy the content of the custom folders is located.
+This folder contains scripts  which customize what has been setup so far.
+A symbolic link to the the script `01.custom_folders` is located in this folder.
+It copies the content of the custom folders is located.
 I
 ```
 #!/bin/bash
 # 01.custom_folders: copy contents of custme folders from /tmp into the root of the container
 declare -r tools=/tmp
 declare -r dirs='bin etc home lib lib64 media mnt opt root sbin usr var'
 for dir in ${dirs} ; do